intbio/IT_notes/subl_conda.md

    - By default, Sublime will use the python interpreter that is in your PATH (see `which python`)
    - Even if run from command line, Sublime does not inherit the PATH variables - it reads it directly from .bash_rc (?)
    - Here is a discussion https://stackoverflow.com/questions/44006122/launch-sublime-text-3-from-terminal-and-build-with-activated-conda-environment
-   - So one way to build is to add a [.sublime-build](.sublime-build) file to the dir of the project, where /path/to/python should be replaced with `which python` output run when conda env is activated.
+   - So one way is to:
+      - Preferences->Package Settings->Anaconda->Settings-User and add `{"python_interpreter": "/usr/bin/python"}` choosing the desired path to python
+      - In Tools-> Build System choose Anaconda Python Builder